-- 6 pieces of whole grain or gluten-free bread (I Love Canyon Bakehouse) cubed (or bread of your choice) *If your bread is on the smaller side, increase to 8 slices
+- 6 pieces whole grain or gluten-free bread I Love Canyon Bakehouse cubed (or bread of your choice) *If your bread is on the smaller side, increase to 8 slices

-- 1 1/4 tsp vanilla extract, divided use
+- 1 1/4 teaspoon vanilla extract divided use

-- 3 Tbsp full fat coconut milk refrigerated overnight (canned or I love So Delicious Culinary Coconut Milk)
+- 3 tablespoons full fat coconut milk refrigerated overnight canned or I love So Delicious Culinary Coconut Milk

 - Cooking spray or coconut oil